 It was 2004 when Stacey Travis, a TV producer by trade, tagged along on a medical outreach mission visit to Uganda.
 On the trip, one doctor shared that the same individuals were being treated for the same illnesses every visit because of dirty water.
 Motivated by this doctor’s frustration, Stacey and her record producer husband, John, decided to help.

-The Travises threw a fundraiser in Los Angeles to raise money to drill a well for the village they visited.
-The fundraiser was a wild success and they raised more than enough funds to drill the well.
+The Travises threw a fundraiser in Los Angeles to raise money for well drilling and for the water well installation to the village they visited.
+The fundraiser was a wild success and they raised more than enough funds for the well drilling.
 They were even able to drill a second well in a neighboring village.
 Remarkably, funds kept coming in.
 John and Stacey decided to start an NGO, but they wanted to do it the right way- sustainably and effectively.

 Drop in the Bucket (DROP) was launched in 2006.
 Two years later, it was fully operational with a field office in Uganda, employing locals to drill and monitor wells with the mission to increase the health and well-being of these communities by providing clean water.